 Prerequisites: Most of the knowledge required should be part of the standard background in Computer Science and undergraduate/graduate Mathematics and Geometry.
 It is a prerequisite that students have knowledge in fundamental image processing procedures and techniques.
 The graduate course CS6640 Image Processing or an equivalent graduate level image analysis or graphics/imaging course are highly recommended since this course builds on some fundamental image processing methodology and Matlab or C++ code development.
-Students with different background and curriculum need to discuss suitability and options with the teacher.
+Students with different background and curriculum related to image processing and/or pattern recognition background need to discuss suitability and options with the teacher.
 It is important to note that this is NOT AN IMAGE PROCESSING COURSE but a course about 3D vision which uses image processing as basic methodology but 3D geometry and mathematical methods of optimization to extract 3D information from single or multiple 2D image or other sensor data.